rafi007akhtar/noteworthy/README.md

     3. [text-spotting-0001-recognizer-encoder](http://docs.openvinotoolkit.org/latest/_models_intel_text_spotting_0001_recognizer_encoder_description_text_spotting_0001_recognizer_encoder.html)

 ## :runner: Execution
-_Run_ the following command
+_Run_ the following command.
 ```sh
 python3 app.py
 ```
 That's it!
 It's that simple.

-Running the above command takes the input PDF document, converts it all into text, and dumps that text onto the output text file.
-Both the input and output files are specified in the [options.json](options.json) file.
+The above command takes the input PDF file and the desired output text file from [options.json](options.json).
+It then converts the PDF into text, and dumps all them all onto the output text file.

 ### :phone: Troubleshooting
 It is possible you might run into a following error.